The Confessions of Nat Turner

 The Confessions of Nat Turner is a 1968 Pulitzer Prize-winning novel by American writer William Styron.
 Presented as a first-person narrative by historical figure Nat Turner, the novel concerns Nat Turner's Rebellion in Virginia in 1831 but does not always depict the events accurately.
-It is based on The Confessions of Nat Turner: The Leader of the Late Insurrection in Southampton, Virginia, a first-hand account of Turner's confessions published by a local lawyer, Thomas R. Gray, in 1831.
+It is based on The Confessions of Nat Turner: The Leader of the Late Insurrection in Southampton, Virginia, a first-hand account of Turner's confessions published by a local lawyer and slavery apologist, Thomas R. Gray, in 1831.

-Time Magazine included the novel in its TIME 100 Best English-language Novels from 1923 to 2005.
+In 2005, Time magazine included the novel in its List of the 100 Best Novels.

 Historical background

 The novel is based on an extant document, the "confession" of Turner to the white lawyer Thomas R. Gray.
 In the historical confessions, Turner claims to have been divinely inspired, charged with a mission from God to lead a slave uprising and destroy the white race.
 He claimed to receive messages, and these messages told him to follow through with his rebellion killing white families with their weapons.

-Styron's ambitious novel attempts to imagine the character of Nat Turner; it does not purport to describe accurately or authoritatively the events as they occurred.
+Styron's novel attempts to imagine the character of Nat Turner; it does not purport to describe accurately or authoritatively the events as they occurred.
 Some historians consider Gray's account of Turner's "confessions" to be told with prejudice, and recently one writer has alleged that Gray's account is itself a fabrication.
 Some scholars believe that mental illness may have driven Nat Turner's actions, while others believed Turner to have been moved by religiosity.